Measuring the Magnetic Field of a Coronal Mass Ejection from Low to Middle Corona: Observations

 \subsubsection{Meter-wavelength imaging spectroscopy}

-Meterwave spectral imaging with OVRO-LWA data was performed at seven frequency bands of 32, 41, 46, 55, 69, 78, and 82 MHz with a time resolution of 10 seconds from 21:41:00 to 22:10:00 UT.
+Meterwave spectral imaging with OVRO-LWA data was performed at seven frequency bands of 32, 41, 46, 55, 69, 78, and 82 MHz with a time resolution of 10 seconds from 21:41:00 to 22:10:00 UT using the solar data pipeline (Mondal et al., in preparation).
 Each image was made by integrating over the respective frequency band with a bandwidth of \~{}5 MHz.
 The frequency-dependent synthesized beam sizes are shown as eclipses in Figure~\ref{fig5}.
 At the highest frequency (82 MHz), the FWMH along the major and minor axes of the beam at 21:41:00 UT is $12'$ and $5'$, respectively.

 Due to the influence of ionospheric refraction effects, the apparent source position from OVRO-LWA imaging is shifted following a $1/\nu^2$ frequency dependence \citep[e.g.,][]{2009_cohen_AJ, loi_2015_GeoRL, helmholdt_2020_RaSc}.
 To correct for these effects, we fitted the solar disk using a Gaussian function to determine the centroid shifts at each frequency band during a quiescent time just prior to the event (21:41:14 UT, shown in Figure~\ref{fig5}(a)).
 Notably, there is a small off-limb narrow-band burst seen at $<$60 MHz at this time, which is excluded from the disk fitting.
 These shifts were then applied across the whole time interval.
 Even though our analysis revealed only a very small variation in the solar center position before and after the burst, with the two appearing nearly/visually identical and well within the average beam size of 10 arcminutes, a refraction-induced shift may still occur during the two quiet Sun intervals.
 As such, our measurements should be considered a lower limit under this approach.